apify/crawlee/README.md

 </table>

-For the full list of environment variables used by Apify SDK, please see the
+For the full list of environment variables used by Apify SDK and the Apify cloud platform, please see the
 <a href="https://www.apify.com/docs/actor#environment-variabes" target="_blank">Environment variables</a>
-section of the Apify actor documentation.
+in the Apify actor documentation.

 ### Local usage with Apify command-line interface (CLI)